Daniel Fila

-Daniel Fila (born 21 August 2002) is a Czech professional footballer who plays as a forward for Italian Serie B club Venezia.
+Daniel Fila (born 21 August 2002) is a Czech professional footballer who plays as a forward for club Avellino, on loan from club Venezia.

 Club career

 Zbrojovka Brno

 Born in Brno, Fila started his football career at Sokol Otnice, from where he moved to Újezd u Brna before transferring to Zbrojovka Brno in 2016.
 He had a brief spell with rival Líšeň, but returned to Zbrojovka after five months.

 Fila made his professional debut for Zbrojovka Brno in the away match against Jablonec on 5 November 2020, which ended in a win 1–0.
 He replaced the only scorer of the match Jakub Přichystal in the last minute of injury time.
 He scored his first goal for Zbrojovka Brno on 14 March 2021, also in a match against Jablonec, in a 2–1 loss.

 Mladá Boleslav

 On 9 July 2021, Fila signed a four-year contract with Mladá Boleslav.
 He made his first appearance for his new club on 25 July 2021, on the first day of the 2021–22 season against FC Viktoria Plzeň, coming on as a substitute for Jiří Skalák in a 3–2 loss.
-On 31 July 2021, he scored his first goal for Mladá Boleslav in a 3-0 victory over Jablonec.
+On 31 July 2021, he scored his first goal for Mladá Boleslav in a 3–0 victory over Jablonec.